therealsphinx/support.balsamiq.com/content/tutorials/filesymbolb3.md

 * * *

 ## 5\.
-Open any Mockups file in the project folder
+Open Any Mockups File in the Project Folder

 [![Open any Mockups file in the project folder](https://media.balsamiq.com/img/support/guides/How_to_use_an_existing_file_as_a_Symbol_in_Mockups_for_Desktop/media_1380046994139.png)](https://media.balsamiq.com/img/support/guides/How_to_use_an_existing_file_as_a_Symbol_in_Mockups_for_Desktop/media_1380046994139_lg.png "5\.
 Open any Mockups file in the project folder")